Hassan114h/CloudLearn/Networking/README.md

-# Launching an NGINX Web Server on an Amazon EC2
+# Launching an NGINX Web Server on an Amazon EC2 :zap: :cloud:

-I will be highlighting the steps to launch an NGINX web server on an Amazon EC2 :cloud: that maps to a domain that has been bought on Cloudfare.
+I will be highlighting the steps to launch an NGINX web server on an Amazon EC2 instance :cloud:, and map it to a domain purchased through Cloudflare